-Gioachino Rossini (born 29th February 1792) was born into a musical background and educated at a music school.
+Gioachino Rossini (born 29th February 1792 Italy) had a musical background and educated at a music school.
 His mother was a singer and his father played the horn and trumpet.

 It is no surprise that Rossini started to compose music at the age of twelve and by the age of fifteen, he was playing the violin, horn, and harpsichord and sometimes sang in the theatre to earn extra money.

 Unlike many teenagers, he didn’t have any dilemma of his future career on leaving education!!

 However, it wasn’t all plain sailing.
 In 1790 Gioachino’s father became imprisoned for his defiance of the local authorities regarding his position as town trumpeter.
 Then again in 1799 and 1800 for republican activism and support of the troops of Napoleon against the Pope’s Austrian backers.
 Gioachino inherited his father’s outspokenness and spirit.

 Gioachino was friends with composer and cellist Gaetano Braga who dedicated his piece ‘The Adventurers’ to his friend.

 Rossini’s works reflected his personality; famed for comic operas.
 The performance of his first opera La Cambiale di Matrimonio in 1810 in Venice received some success.
 Amongst his best-known works were The Barber of Seville (1816), Cinderella (1817), and Semiramide (1823).
 Later he wrote larger-scale dramatic operas.
 The grand French Opera William Tell (1829) is his most famous and longest opera lasting 3 hours 45 minutes.
 It was at this point that Rossini decided to stop writing operas.

 Gaetano Donizetti the Italian Composer remarks on the opera William Tell saying:-